College of Education and Human Services Graduate Degrees

 Higher Education Administration Concentrations

-General Higher Education Track This is for students interested in administrative careers throughout
+General Higher Education Track: This is for students interested in administrative careers throughout

 the university.
-These can include, but are not limited to: academic
+These can include, but are not limited to academic

 advising, enrollment services, development and alumni affairs,

-finance and administration, graduate studies, technology.
+finance and administration, graduate studies, and technology.

 Student Affairs This is for students interested in careers in student life.
 These can

-include, but are not limited to: residence life, campus activities,
+include, but are not limited to residence life, campus activities,

 Greek life, career services, student conduct and judicial affairs,